fmerg/pymerkle/docs/target/source/proof.rst

 ==========

 .. note:: Given a Merkle-proof as above, it is impossible to distinguish if it
-      is the result of an audit or consistency proof request.
+      is the result of an inclusion or consistency proof request.

 Invoking a proof from the Python interpreter looks like this: